moa-ha/Tradie-Tracker/README.md

 # Tradie-Trackeer

 <b>Efficient Work Scheduling App.</b><br>
 This project is from group project from Dev Academy, and I am remaking from the scratch to consolidate the concepts and make clear code.
-The idea was to make a scheduling app using all the tools including front & backend skills we've learnt throughout the bootcamp, and I took a front-end lead.
+The idea was to make a scheduling app using all the tools including front & backend skills we've learnt throughout the bootcamp, and I took a front-end lead for api calls and hooks.

 ### Goal